Sitecore/docker-images/windows/tests/9.2.x/README.md

 # Running XC
 There are a series of different XC images, to get started you can use the following commands:

+> XC requires DNS names to be configured on your host.
+To automatically do this use [whales-names](https://github.com/gregolsky/whales-names)).
+You need to add the `identity` and `bizfx` DNS names your `hosts` file - note it needs to reference the internal Container IP, not localhost.

 ### XC

 ```